 Switch on Night Shift: To switch on Night Shift - which kills blue light, making it the screen warmer - force press the screen brightness control, then tap the Night Shift icon at the bottom of the screen.

-Activate screen recording: One of the new options you can add to Control Centre is Screen Recording.
+Activate screen recording: One of the options you can add to Control Centre is Screen Recording.
 Make sure you add the control, then open Control Centre and press the icon that looks like a solid white circle inside a thin white ring.
 From now on it'll record everything that happens on your screen.
 Press the control again when you're done, and it'll save a video to your Photos app automatically.

 Adjust flagshlight/torch brightness: You can switch on your camera flash, using it as a torch, by opening Control Centre and tapping on the torch icon.
 If you want to adjust the brightness, force press the icon, then adjust the full-screen slider that appears.

 Quickly switch where audio is played: One cool feature is the ability to change where music is playing.
 While music is playing, through Apple Music, Spotify, or wherever, force press on the music control or just tap the little icon in the top corner of the music control.
 This brings up a pop-up showing available devices that you can play through.
 This could be connected earphones, Apple TV, your iPhone or any AirPlay device.

 Set a quick timer: Instead of heading to the timer app, you can force press on the timer icon in Control Centre, then slide up or down on the full-screen to set a timer anywhere from one minute to two hours long.